When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Experiments

 Following prior works~\citep{gao2022scalinglawsrewardmodel, coste2023reward, yang2024regularizing}, we conduct BoN sampling on a 1K held-out test set.
 For each prompt, we sample $n$ candidate responses, score them using the trained RM and select the highest-scoring response.
 We then use a gold reward model to evaluate the selected responses, and report the gold score averaged over the 1K prompts.
 This reflects the true quality of the responses selected by RM.
 We set the number of responses $n$ ranging from 1 to 402 for each prompt.
 This roughly responds to the KL-divergence of $0$ to $5$ from policy model, according to the equation $\text{KL}_\text{{BoN}}=\ln n -\frac{n-1}{n}$.
 The gold score model\footnote{\href{https://huggingface.co/Ray2333/reward-model-Mistral-7B-instruct-Unified-Feedback}{reward-model-Mistral-7B-instruct-Unified-Feedback}} is a 7B RM finetuned on the entire Unified-Feedback dataset, following~\cite{yang2024regularizing}.

 The results are reported in Figure~\ref{fig:bon}. \ours consistently achieves higher gold scores, outperforming all BT baselines.
-Moreover, applying \ours on top of each BT variant yields further improvements, most notably for label smoothing.
-This demonstrates that \ours complements and strengthens existing approaches in ways that carry over to downstream RLHF applications.
+Moreover, applying \ours on top of each BT variant yields further improvements , showing that balancing the effect of representation distance on learning signals is beneficial to standalone BT objective.
+The performance gains is most pronouced for label smoothing: smoothing uniformly damps gradients and can further weaken already-small updates for small-distance pairs, whereas \ours compensates by upweighting such pairs, leading to a clear boost in BoN gold score.
+These results demonstrate that \ours complements and strengthens existing approaches in ways that carry over to downstream RLHF applications.